-Four reasons to choose mindfulness and therapy
+Four reasons to embrace mindfulness and therapy

-If you have been to therapy in the past or have seen a TV show or movie scene depicting a therapy session, you probably have seen a therapist sitting in a chair asking the ‘patient’ sitting across from them “and how did you feel about that?”.
-While some people can benefit from this type of talk therapy where the therapist says very little and the patient does all the talking, a large portion of people are missing out on transformative therapy that can happen when the therapist is mindful, in the here and now with you, and engages in a back and forth filled with attunement, empathy, collaboration and gentle challenges,.
+If you have been to therapy in the past or have seen a TV show or movie scene depicting a therapy session, you probably have seen a therapist sitting in a chair asking the ‘patient’ sitting across from them “and how did you feel about that?”
+While some people can benefit from this type of talk therapy where the therapist says very little and the patient does all the talking, a large portion of people are missing out on transformative therapy that can happen when the therapist is mindful, in the here and now with you, and engages in a back and forth filled with attunement, empathy, collaboration, and gentle challenges.

 If you are looking for a new therapist and are curious if combining mindfulness and therapy is a good fit for you, consider the four reasons below on how mindfulness could help you get to where you want to go.

-1.Becoming mindful of what is happening to you and in you can help resolve previous trauma(s) and can help you make space for you to be you.
+1. Becoming mindful of what is happening to you and in you can help resolve previous trauma(s) and can help you make space for you to be you.

 2. Cultivating mindful awareness and acceptance of your thoughts and feelings can improve your communication with important people in your life

-3. A mindfulness-based therapist is relational, engaging and will notice patterns and character traits that other therapists might miss.
+3. A mindfulness-based therapist is relational, engaging, and will notice patterns and character traits that other therapists might miss.

 4. Mindfulness can be a strong foundation to stand on while doing challenging and sometimes painful therapy during your healing journey.

-Therapy can be rewarding but there is usually discomfort, denial, anxiety and even hopelessness that can be stirred up while you dig into old wounds to help you break current and future patterns.
+Therapy can be rewarding but there is usually discomfort, denial, anxiety, and even hopelessness that can be stirred up while you dig into old wounds to help you break current and future patterns.
 Developing mindfulness before or during therapy can help you weather the ups and downs of therapy so you can stay engaged in the process long enough to get to the ease and grace on the other side.